Suzuki GT750 model history

 1975 Suzuki year code: M

-In many countries, the changes made to the improved GT750L (August
+In some countries, the changes made to the improved GT750L (August

 1974) could be seen in the 1975 M model.
 The silencers were changed,